remerjohnson/remerjohnson.github.io/_posts/2014-9-18-quality-assurance-in-metadata.md

 You're thinking of all the game mechanics and systems that are behind the character.
 If I level up, maybe I don't spend my skill points right away, because if I level up again, maybe my skill points will stay at the same number, indicating a bug.
 Maybe I should find the most obscure weapon attachment I can find, and use an alternate fire keyboard shortcut on it, because I have a hunch the animations aren't in, or it won't fire.
 Or maybe I just go do side missions to look for typos.

 Sadly, a lot of quality assurance in metadata is in this last realm, the lowest of the low priority bugs: typos.
 Data input of any kind is notoriously bad, no matter how experienced the person is.
-Not only that, but people make metadata organization ideas without even realizing it, like typing a list of names in a column instead of delimiting them, or putting them in separate fields.
+Not only that, but people make metadata organization decisions without even realizing it, like typing a list of names in a column instead of delimiting them, or putting them in separate fields.
 This might ensure the data will never be parsed out in the future, which might utlimately limit display functionality.

+Just as in video game quality assurance, we hope that our metadata work will save bad content from coming out.
+And beyond that, we hope our metadata work actually improved the features and functionality of the digital objects.